pebauer68/tree/README.md

 **Print Strings, vars:**
 p \<var\>
-\# the var p.result is set to var name for later use
+\# the var p.result is set to vars value for later use
 print "hello"

 **Loops:**